zblurx/impersonate-rs/README.md

 4. Collect the command output from the named pipe
 5. Print the command output

 This approach will allow you to impersonate any user on the target computer as long as you have administrator privileges (No NT SYSTEM needed) and is usable with and without GUI.
-Note that some command won't work without GUI (ex: `whoami`) due to session issues.

 ## Summary